ansas/ebay-rest-api/docs/Api/ScheduleApi.md

-This method retrieves an array containing the details and status of all schedules based on the specified feed_type.
-Use this method to find a schedule if you do not know the schedule_id.
+This method retrieves an array containing the details and status of all schedules based on the specified <strong>feed_type</strong>.
+Use this method to find a schedule if you do not know the <strong>schedule_id</strong>.

 ### Example